Once they called it Rachmanism. Now it's being done with taxpayers' money.

 But no-one from the council or the Culture Company has yet explained how they have spent the millions from the government and European Union which has already been handed over.

-ne now trust any of these wasters with any more public money?
+Can anyone now trust any of these wasters with any more public money?

 Make them pay.